Center for Forced Migration Studies (CFMS)

 - “Informational components of refugee status determination,” in Carleen Maitland, editor, ICTs for Refugees and Displaced Persons (MIT Press Information Policy, 2017).

 - “Is the U.S. Gaming Refugee Status for Central Americans?
 A Study of the Screening and Refugee Status Determination Process for Central American Women and Children Detained in Artesia, New Mexico,” in Idil Atak and James Simeon, Advancing Protection and Fostering Belonging in an Era of the Criminalization of Migration, (McGill-Queens University Press, 2017)

 - “Research and Testimony in the ‘Rape Capital of the World’: Experts and Evidence in D.R.C.
-Asylum Claims,” in Benjamin Lawrance and Galya Ruffer, editors, Adjudicating Refugee and Asylum Status: The Role of Witness, Expertise, and Testimony (Cambridge University Press, 2014).
+Asylum Claims,” in Benjamin Lawrance and Galya Ben-Arieh Ruffer, editors, Adjudicating Refugee and Asylum Status: The Role of Witness, Expertise, and Testimony (Cambridge University Press, 2014).

 - “Legal Forms and Democratic Citizens in Republican Theory,” in Andreas Niederberger and Philipp Schink, editors, Republican Democracy: Liberty, Law and Politics (Edinburgh: Edinburgh University Press, 2013)

 - Encyclopedia entry on “Citizenship,” in Mark Juergensmeyer and Helmut K. Anheier, editors, Encyclopedia of Global Studies (Sage Publications, 2012)